EnhancedRadioDevices/Ardu32-SDK/README.md

 | 0x0D      |  V   | Cheat code          |

 ### Controller A and B Bitmap

+The controller bitmaps contains the status of the game port.
+Bit 7, input change, is toggled when an input change occurs.
+This allows for simple logic functions to scan for changes before the controller input is processed again.

 | Bit | Description |
 |-----|-------------|